 Following the excitement of the 2003 World Championships, the size of the domestic fleet waned somewhat, but in recent years has undergone a resurgence with the emergence of a new breed of enthusiastic young sailors, eager to take on the challenges of this exceptional international class.
 Alastair Gair and the crew of Valsheda have enjoyed significant international success, including a 2nd place at the 2006 World Championships in Perth.

-If you would like to become a part of this fun and competitive class, please get in touch and/or sign up to our mailing list for updates and invitations.
+If you would like to become a part of this fun and competitive class, please get in touch.